OriginalNils/FinancialDataImporter/README.md

     - Historical Prices (OHLCV)
     - Fundamental Company Data (P/E, Sector, Market Cap, etc.)
     - Complete Option Chains (Calls and Puts)
 - **Flexible, Modular Design:**  Built with a clean, object-oriented architecture that supports multiple data sources.
-The current implementation uses Yahoo Finance, but new sources will be added.
+The current implementation uses Yahoo Finance and Alpha Vantage.
+AV has not been tested with a premium API key.
 - **Intelligent Caching:** Automatically caches all downloaded data (prices, fundamentals, options) as local files (`.pkl`).
 This minimizes API requests, avoids rate limits, and dramatically speeds up repeated data calls.
 - **Configurable & Manageable Cache:** You can easily specify a custom directory for all cached files.
 A built-in `clear_cache()` method allows for simple cache management.
 - **Robust Validation:** Prevents common errors by validating user inputs (like date ranges) before making an API request, providing clear and helpful error messages.